cbehren/Iltis/README.md

 # Iltis,

-a light-weight line emission transfer code
+a light-weight line emission transfer code specialized on the Lyman-$\alpha$ line

 ## Requirements